breatheco-de/exercise-postcard/.learn/exercises/10-center-postcard/README.md

 To apply colors, sizes or any style to an element we need to first specify (or "select") the element in our CSS stylsheet.

-For example, if you want to apply color to all the `<p>` tags in your website you can type in your stylesheet:
+For example, if you want to apply color blue to all the `<p>` tags in your website you can type in your stylesheet:

 ```css
 p{